ResearchKit/AppCore/APCAppCore/APCAppCore/DataSubstrate/Model/MODEL_MIGRATION_README.txt

 For simple stuff, this is all you'll need.
 For more complex stuff, you'll also need the stuff in section B.

-(...as long as YOU care about the things it's complaining about.
-For example, it once "complained" that it couldn't generate unique values for a certain string.
-It was right:  I had made that string "required."
-But that actually made me realize I wanted that string to be "optional."
-I made that attribute optional, and presto, automatic conversion worked great!)

 Let's say we're on model version 4, and you're creating model version 5.

 1. Create the model file: